Learning to Simulate: Generative Metamodeling via Quantile Regression: Discussion on the Choice of

 Another critical consideration for selecting $m$ is the quantile crossing problem, where estimated conditional quantiles violate the monotonicity property ($\hat{Q}(u_1|\bx^*) \geq \hat{Q}(u_2|\bx^*)$ for $u_1 < u_2$).
 This issue often arises when running quantile regression for multiple quantile levels.

-\subsubsection{Frequency of Quantile Crossing}
+\subsubsection{Frequency of Quantile Crossing.}

-\citet{neocleous2008monotonicity} proved that when fitting linear quantile regression with $m = O(\sqrt{n}/\log(n))$ quantile levels and using linear interpolation for other levels, conditional quantile estimates become strictly monotone with probability approaching one as $n\to\infty$, under mild conditions.
-This result implies quantile crossing becomes increasingly rare with larger sample sizes.
-Our recommended choice of $m = O(\sqrt{n})$ in Section \ref{m_choice_rate} differs from this by only a $\log(n)$ factor.
+\citet{neocleous2008monotonicity} proved that when fitting linear quantile regression with $m = O(\sqrt{n}/\log(n))$ quantile levels and using linear interpolation, conditional quantile estimates become strictly monotone with probability approaching one as $n\to\infty$, under mild conditions (see Lemma~\ref{lemma:neo} in the e-companion).
+This implies quantile crossing becomes increasingly rare with larger sample sizes.
+Our recommended choice of $m = O(\sqrt{n})$ in Section \ref{m_choice_rate} differs only by a $\log(n)$ factor.
 To verify that this choice maintains diminishing quantile crossing frequency as $n\to\infty$, we conduct numerical experiments using Test Problem 1 from Section \ref{sec:synthetic}.